lebriton/ihatetobudget/README.md

 5. Run `docker-compose up -d`.
 This will build the main image, and create and start the necessary containers.

-6. Start crontab inside the container:
+6. Start cron inside the container:

    ```bash
    docker-compose run --rm ihatetobudget service cron start